cnabio/cnab-spec/102-invocation-image.md

 An invocation image MUST have a directory named `cnab` placed directly under the root of the file system hierarchy inside of an image.

+This directory MUST have the bundle definition at `bundle.json`.
 This directory MUST have a subdirectory named `app`.

 This directory MAY have any of the following: